dsiu13/infosec_interview_questions/README.md

 4. Certificate Request: Server will send a certificate request from the client with the certificate type, cert signature algos and cert authorities list can be empty.
 Server then sends Server Hello Done message.
 5. Client Certificate: Client presents its cert chain to the server.
 Cert needs to be appropriate for the negotiated cipher suite's key exchange algo and any negotiated extensions.
 6. Client Key Exchange Message: Message needs to be sent by the client following the client cert message.
 Data between server and client HTTPS connection will be encrypted.
 Symmetric is used due to lower overhead

-### Where do you find logs (Linux/Windows)
-- Windows: C: WINDOWS system32
-- Linux: Var Log sub directory

-### If you went into a room and there were two computers there and one was infected with malware, how would you find out which one it was?

-### How to defend against ransomware?
-- Anti Virus and Segmented VLANs

-### Three Types of malware and explain them
-- Virus, Keyloggers, Worms, Trojans, Ransomware / Cryptomalware, Logic Bombs, bot/botnets, adware, spyware, and root kits.

-### What would you do if you had a bot net?
-How to make money with it?

-### What is a DMZ and what would likely be in it?
-- Demilitarized zone

-### Telnet vs SSH

 #### SSH
 1. Secure Shell: Provides strong authentication and secure communication over insecure channels.